AN: Revamped version of this chapter posted on 12/9/15

 "Make an exception."

-Etienne lifted up a radio and quickly started to talk while watching the screen of the laptop zero in on the prison transport.
+Etienne lifted up a radio and quickly started to talk his a hushed whisper, while watching the screen of the laptop zero in on the prison transport.
 "Ghost to One.
 I've triangulated the cell signal.
 The convoy is ten miles west of your position."

 "I'm not gonna negotiate like this."